 Stay Green Prepare Ahead Guacamole

-- 1 lime to yield 2 tbsp of juice
+- 1 lime to yield 2 tablespoon of juice

 - 2 ripe avocados (See notes)